-You have the right to know your treatment options and participate in decisions about your health care
+You have the right to know your treatment options and participate in decisions about your health care about what treatment is best for you, your rights include the following:

 You have the right to get full information from your doctors and other health care providers.
 Your providers must explain your medical condition and your treatment choices in a way that you can understand.